Los Cerritos, Long Beach, California

 Los Cerritos (sometimes called Los Cerritos/Virginia Country Club) is a neighborhood with approximately 700 homes and 2,000 residents located within the Bixby Knolls neighborhood of Long Beach, California.
 Established in 1906, the Los Cerritos neighborhood has been used by the film industry of Hollywood with its historic, estate-sized homes.
 It was one of three finalists in the 2007 Neighborhood of the Year national competition.

 History

 On October 7, 1906, 330 acre surrounding Rancho Los Cerritos were designated as the Los Cerritos subdivision.
 Once streets were cut out into the designed tract, the lots began to sell.

-In 1920, Thomas Gilchrist, an Oklahoma oilman, purchased 10 acre along La Linda Drive and subdivided them into a development called La Linda, Spanish for "the pretty."
+In 1920, Thomas Gilcrease purchased 10 acre along La Linda Drive and in 1922 subdivided them into a development called La Linda, Spanish for "the pretty."
 In 1929, 20th century architect Kirtland Cutter designed three award-winning homes in the Los Cerritos Neighborhood.

 Until 1961, the neighborhood was served by the Pacific Electric Long Beach Line.

 Now one of Long Beach's oldest gated communities, the residential make-up of La Linda has changed.
 Many of the newer homes are larger.

 In 2007, Los Cerritos Neighborhood was one of three finalists in Neighborhood USA's Neighborhood of the Year national competition in Baton Rouge, Louisiana.